agpikul23/agpikul23/README.md

 - 👋 Hi, This is @agpikul23.
 - 👀 I’m interested in designing and developing robots to make daily works easy.
-- 🌱 I’m currently learning different RPA technologies like UiPath, Automation Anywhere etc.
+- 🌱 I’m currently working on different RPA technologies like UiPath, Automation Anywhere etc.
 - 💞️ I’m looking to collaborate on RPA with AI Computer vision.
 - 📫 How to reach me -> Cell: +917978138696
                          Mail: abhijeetgarnayak@gmail.com